allyourbankarebelongtous/pleb-vpn/README.md

 _Note: This will only schedule the payment, it will NOT send it now._

 Let's schedule another payment to show some additional functionality.
 Here's a daily payment as well as the monthly payment scheduled:
 ![viewPayments](pictures/webui_payments_multiple_payments.png)

 Notice how each payment has an "Options" dropdown menu that contains three options:
 **Send Now** - Sends the payment now.
 Useful for if your node was offline when the payment should have been sent and missed the payment.
 **Edit** - Allows you to change any details of the payment and re-save it.
 **Delete** - Delete the payment.

 There is also a "Delete All" button for deleting all payments.

 _Note: The payments are enabled using systemd timers that activate the service that sends the payments.
 If your node is down during a payment send time, the node will attempt to send the payment up to 10 times, and if it doesn't get a successful return after that, that payment **will NOT send again** until you manually send the payment using the Payments page._

 ### Updates or Uninstalling

 #### Pleb-VPN Updates
 On the home page, if you scroll down to the bottom you will see your current installed version of Pleb-vpn.
-Pleb-VPN automatically checks Github for updated versions and if an updated version is present it will display it along with an Update button.
+When you refresh your data with "Refresh Data" at the top of the page, Pleb-VPN automatically checks Github for updated versions and if an updated version is present it will display it along with an Update button.
 You can update without losing any settings or changes, but you will have to reload the page after about a minute.

 #### Node Updates
 **Raspiblitz** - Just update by reflashing your sd card.
 Pleb-VPN should re-install along with all of your other apps.

 **MyNode** - Until Pleb-VPN is added to the mynode app store, you'll have to SSH into the node and run this command after you update or reflash your sd card:
 `sudo chmod +x /mnt/hdd/mynode/pleb-vpn/pleb-vpn.install.sh && sudo /mnt/hdd/mynode/pleb-vpn/pleb-vpn.install.sh update`

 #### Uninstall Pleb-VPN
 To Uninstall, there is an "Uninstall" button at the very bottom of the home page.
 This will uninstall and de-configure everything from your node so that your node is back to its original configuration.

-Feel free to contact me on Telegram @allyourbankarebelongtous or via email at:
-allyourbankarebelongtous@protonmail.com with any questions.
+Feel free to contact me on Telegram @allyourbankarebelongtous or via email at allyourbankarebelongtous@protonmail.com with any questions.
 PRs welcome!

 **Happy Routing!**